-The use of clustering methods to identify group co-regulated genes is an area of very active research, stimulated by influential papers such as Eisen et al [55] and Alizadeh et al [5].
-The most popular clustering methods are nicely reviewed by Quackenbush [53].
-Recent work includes that of Hastie et al [56] who form clusters around the largest principal components of the data, Lazzeroni and Owen [57] who propose models in which each gene can belong to a more than one cluster to none at all as different characteristics are considered, Parmigiani et al [58] who consider more general probabilistic models, and Lin et al [35] who cluster genes on the basis of regression coefficients estimated by a linear model.
+The use of clustering methods to identify group coregulated genes is an area of very active research, stimulated by influential articles such as those by Eisen et al. (55) and Alizadeh et al. (5).
+The most popular clustering methods are nicely reviewed by Quackenbush (53).
+Recent work includes that of Hastie et al. (56), who formed clusters around the largest principal components of the data; Lazzeroni and Owen (57), who proposed models in which each gene can belong to more than one cluster to none at all as different characteristics are considered; Parmigiani et al. (58), who considered more general probabilistic models; and Lin et al. (35), who clustered genes on the basis of regression coefficients estimated by a linear model.

-9 Conclusion
+9. Conclusion

-Attention to statistical issues at each stage of microarray data analysis can ensure that the best use of made of available resources, that biases of various sorts are avoided, and that reliable conclusions are made.
-R software to carry out the analyses mentioned in this article is described by Dudoit et al [59] and Dudoit and Yang [60].
+Attention to statistical issues at each stage of microarray data analysis can ensure that the best use is made of available resources, that biases of various sorts are avoided, and that reliable conclusions are made.
+Software to carry out the analyses discussed in this chapter is described by Dudoit et al. (59) and Dudoit and Yang (60).